-An exciter is a speaker that consists of neither a cone nor a frame.
-It merely functions by vibrating a rigid surface they got taped or screwed on to create sound.
+An exciter, also known as a body shaker, is a speaker that consists of neither a cone nor a frame.
+It merely functions by vibrating a rigid surface that got taped or screwed on to create sound.
 Their size makes them almost invisible and is the perfect option when the shape or size of an ordinary speaker is an issue.
 Try a few on doors, ceiling panels, windows, projection screens—whatever excites you!
 Here at SoundImports, you can buy exciters from quality brands such as Dayton Audio, Monacor, Tectonic Elements and Visaton.
 For more information about exciters & tactile transducers, check out the Dayton Audio exciters buyers guide.

 A typical exciter includes a voice coil, electrical connection terminals, a suspension system, a motor assembly, and an adhesive ring or coupling plate, which attaches the exciter to the mounting surface.
 At the point when a signal is sent to the exciter, the unit starts to vibrate at the frequency of the signal, and those vibrations move through the exciter's mounting surface along these lines transmitting sound - the outcome is surprisingly melodic and accurate.
 Sounds amazing; however, for what reason would you utilize an exciter.
 Next to the mentioned advantages of their size when space is an issue, body shakers have another distinctive element - exciter technology is a financially smart option compared to standard speakers that permit sound multiplication practically anyplace it is wanted.